nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 Prevents the borbventures farm from starting missions of Mythical or Legendary quality.

-QuarkFarmResetToBoss: (Default) 0
-When you die in F9 quark mode, wait 10s to heal then go to this boss
-0 Disabled (manual travel only)
-1 Atomic Arbiter
-2 Cosmic Dragon
-3 Quantum Artificer
-(You are able to manually swap bosses as required regardless of this setting)

 NavigateTime: (Default) 101
 Delay between actions while trying to travel, if experiencing retry loops increasing this may help.
 In ms, default 101